Canadian Electroacoustic Community: Education-Oriented Activities

 During the 2007–08 year, two important new and exciting education-oriented projects were undertaken.
 A series of seminars and concerts were held in eight institutions across Canada in Fall 2007.
 The "Professional Production in Electroacoustics" seminars covered various topics related to electroacoustic creation, and the concerts featured works which complemented the topics covered in the seminars.
-Response was extremely enthusiastic and the project was a great administrative success.
+Response was extremely enthusiastic, and the project was a great administrative success.
 There is much interest in this project and discussions have taken place around a possible second edition of the project.

 The Concordia Archival Project (CAP) is a joint research project between Concordia University and the Canadian Electroacoustic Community (CEC).
 Coordinated by the CEC from July 2007 to December 2008, CAP has allowed for the recovery and digital archiving of a major collection of electroacoustic works from the 1960s–1990s held at Concordia University in Montréal.
 This important initiative, funded by Heritage Canada through Canadian Culture Online, has produced the largest single primary resource for the history of electroacoustics in Canada available anywhere in the world.
-The project is presented through a Media Library, a series of eLearning Modules and a Special Edition 10th Anniversary issue of eContact!.
+The project is presented through a Media Library, a series of eLearning Modules and a Special Edition 10th Anniversary issue of e-Contact!.